0xch4z/styled-queries/README.md

 <h2>What's the point? 🤷‍♂️</h2>

-This tool offers predefined breakpoints for easy bootstrapping, along with the ability to inject your own [configuration](#configuring) with a few lines of code.
-Theres also some really cool [query-helpers](#query-helpers) to help you target different break points (i.e. `mobileOnly`, `tabletOnly`, `desktopOnly`).
+This tool offers a simpler interface for writing out media queries in *styled* tagged templates.
+It comes with some simple [predifined breakpoints](#default-queries-), the ability to inject your own [configuration](#configuring-) and some convenient [query-helpers](#query-helpers-) to help you target specific breakpoints.

 <h2>Getting started 🚀</h2>
 First things first, install the npm package via the npm cli.